esajdak/trivialTrivia/timelog.md

 ## Elizabeth ##
+High level overview of what I did:
+I wrote some of the tests for our classes and the Trivia entity.
+I did some of the pull request reviews and merging them in.
+Did some reverts in our code and some debugging.
+I set up our AWS instance and deployed our project there.
+A majority of my time was spent debugging and deploying multiple times to make sure things worked.

 11/4-11/14:
 * About 1.5 hours - setting up the repository and getting the structure in place
 * about 30 minutes - writing the Trivia entity